yandex/porto/README.md

 # RUNNING #

-Porto requires only Linux kernel 3.4+, although some functionality requires newer kernels (for instance, 3.18+ for OverlayFs) and even offstream patches.
+Porto requires only Linux kernel 3.4+, although some functionality requires newer kernels (for instance, 3.18+ for OverlayFs) or even offstream patches.

 ```
 $ sudo portod &